 Stephen, an experienced haematologist, has a strong interest in translational research and, through his role, is a key player in Alfred Health's efforts to establish an Academic Health Science Centre (AHSC).

-The goal of an AHCS will be to help foster the links that bring the basic science of Monash into the clinical research sphere of The Alfred, in order to benefit patients as quickly as possible.
+The goal of the AHSC will be to help foster the links that bring the basic science of Monash into the clinical research sphere of The Alfred, in order to benefit patients as quickly as possible.

-Steve joins The Alfred following 10 years as head of one of the country’s foremost bone marrow research laboratories at Royal Melbourne Hospital - a group of researchers he has brought with him to The Alfred.Top
+Steve joined Alfred Health in 2011 following 10 years as head of one of the country's foremost bone marrow research laboratories at Royal Melbourne Hospital - a group of researchers he has brought with him to The Alfred.Top

 As Executive Director Finance and CFO, Peter is responsible for all finance and procurement functions inclusive of financial accounting, management accounting and analysis, Clinical Performance Unit, payroll services, supply and internal and external financial reporting.